Is your house worth less than your current mortgage amount?

 5. If you’ve paid your mortgage late even once during the past six months, you can’t use HARP, but if you had a late payment between 7 and 12 months ago, you’re fine.

 If you can meet those criteria, you have until Dec.
-31, 2013, to do a HARP refinance through either your current lender or a new lender.
+31, 2015, to apply for a HARP refinance through either your current lender or a new lender.

 HARP might also make sense if you can convert an adjustable-rate mortgage to a fixed-rate mortgage.
 Even if an ARM’s monthly payment is low now, it’ll go up if rates rise.

 When applying for HARP, you need paperwork just like any other mortgage application: